howie6879/py_project_template/README.md

 # Python Project Template

-The purpose of this project is to maintain my personal **`Python` project templates** that I commonly use, it's recommended that you use [vscode](https://code.visualstudio.com/) to develop your projects.
+The purpose of this project is to maintain my personal **`Python project templates`** that I commonly use.

 The main functions are as follows: